dozy-programmer/Score_Tracker/README.md

 ## Purpose
 This is the first ever Android program I made.
 My goal with this project was to learn as much as I could and to be able to think of a concept and make it a reality.
-Given this was the case, I did not focus on making it exactly readable and did not follow good coding practices.
 This project started as a simple score keeper app and I just kept adding more and more features and I am happy with what I have so far.

 ## Tools